My wife and I have always enjoyed watching movies and TV shows at home. You could say we’re movie buffs.

 As you can see, if you spend a little bit of time researching the item you’re looking for, and finding miscellaneous discounts and rebates, you can find some great deals on a lot of things you buy.

 Getting A Deal On Our New TV

-Next we found that the TV was cut in price by an additional 10% because there was another special sale on LG brand TVs.
+Next, we found that the TV was cut in price by an additional 10% because there was another special sale on LG brand TVs.
 The savings were stackable, so that means we saved another $80 off the price.
-Total price before taxes was $719.99, about $770 after taxes.
+The total price before taxes was $719.99, about $770 after taxes.

 I found that I could also save another 5% off on this TV if I opened a Sears credit card, but I didn’t want to do that.
 (Left another $30-40 in savings on the table there)